Fidel Castro Fast Facts

-(CNN)Here's a look at the life of former Cuban leader Fidel Castro.
+(CNN)Here's a look at the life of Fidel Castro, former leader of Cuba.

 Birth date: August 13, 1926